PKizzle/dns/README.md

 ## Examples

-A short "how to use the API" is at the beginning of doc.go (this also will show when you call `godoc codeberg.org/miekg/dns`).
+A short "how to use the API" is at the beginning of doc.go.
 The cmd/ directory contains a reflect example program that is used for benchmarking, and further has atomdns which is full fledged DNS server that is developed in tandem with the library.

 ## Supported RFCs